 Because sleep is such a basic necessity, it can be a frustrating and seemingly insurmountable task when you find that it isn’t coming as easily as it should.
 Sleep disorders like sleep apnea, insomnia, and restless legs syndrome are all too common, and they are difficult to manage.
 Fortunately, there are a number of natural sleep aids that are widely available to consumers, and these alternative remedies may help you fall asleep more readily, as well as foster better sleep habits for improvement in the long term.

-CBD — CBD (cannabidiol) is a cannabis compound that helps regulate various bodily functions, including the modulation of hormone levels that correlate with sleep.
-CBD interacts with receptors in the body to promote balance of sleep-wake cycles, and studies also show that CBD can be a beneficial aid when treating insomnia and other sleep issues.
+CBD oil is extracted from hemp plants and may help the body to promote balance of sleep-wake cycles, and studies also show that CBD for insomnia can be a beneficial aid when treating several sleep issues.
 CBD products come in all shapes and styles, so you can choose any application method that you prefer.

-Lavender — A well-known natural relaxer is lavender, and the essential oils from this flower have been found to enhance sleep when used before bedtime.
+A well-known natural relaxer is lavender oil, and the essential oils from this flower have been found to enhance sleep when used before bedtime.
 The scent of lavender is known to calm the mind, and has the potential to decrease heart rate and blood pressure while putting you in a relaxed, sleep-ready state.
 Many people use lavender as a sleep aids through an essential oil diffuser, or by ingesting a lavender-filled capsule.

 If you’re having sleep issues, it’s important to see a medical professional and discuss ways to get your sleep schedule back on the right track.
 You should also talk to your doctor about possible side effects that might arise if you take any of these supplements with an existing medication.
 If taken by themselves at the appropriate dosage, however, they should be able to improve sleep without any adverse effects.
 Some sleep aid products you’ll find may even consist of two or more of these substances, like lavender oil with added melatonin.